-The Floyd County Youth Services Bureau has been serving our community since 1982.
-The Floyd County Youth Shelter programs add positive influences to the lives of our young people.
+The Floyd County Youth Services Bureau Open Door Youth Services has been serving our community since 1982.
+The Floyd County Youth Services Bureau Open Door Youth Services programs add positive influences to the lives of our young people.
 Sometimes the kids arrive because “home” isn’t such a good place to be.
 Sometimes they are brought because they’ve missed too much school, or the disagreements at home are out of control.
 Whatever the reason, the Floyd County Youth Shelter gives them a safe, supportive place to live.

 The Youth Shelter provides residential care after a referral from the Department of Child Services or Juvenile Probation.
 The kids are assured of a safe and comfortable residence where they get personal attention from a full-time teacher and a licensed family therapist.
 The shelter provides a highly structured environment where children know what to expect as well as what’s expected of them.
 Relaxation is important, too.
 The kids have access to a library, TV’s, computers and outdoor recreation.
 The Floyd County Youth Shelter works hard to help kids succeed!

 In 2003 only 4% of children placed stayed for more than 60 days.
 That number jumped to 55% by 2009.